-Discretization of variational regularization in Banach spaces Christiane Pöschl $\mathring{,}$ Elena Resmerita $\mathring{,}$ and Otmar Scherzer $\mathring{}$ April 2010 Abstract Consider a nonlinear ill-posed operator equation F(u)=y where F is defined on a Banach space X. In general, for solving this equation numerically, a finite dimensional approximation of X and an approximation of F are required.
-Moreover, in general the given data y^{δ} of y are noisy.
-In this paper we analyze finite dimensional variational regularization, which takes into account operator approximations and noisy data: We show (semi-)convergence of the regularized solution of the finite dimensional problems and establish convergence rates in terms of Bregman distances under appropriate sourcewise representation of a solution of the equation.
-The more involved case of regularization in nonseparable Banach spaces is discussed in detail.
-In particular we consider the space of finite total variation functions, the space of functions of finite bounded deformation, and the L^{∞} -space. \mathbf{Key} words: Ill-posed problem, Regularization, Bregman Distance, Strict Convergence 1 Introduction Let $F: X \to Y$ be a nonlinear operator with domain $\mathcal{D}(F)$, where X is a Banach space and Y is a Hilbert space.
-We would like to approximate solutions of the ill-posed equation $$F(u) = y \tag{1}$$ via variational regularization.
+Discretization of variational regularization in Banach spaces Christiane Pöschl\, Elena Resmerita, and Otmar Scherzer September 22, 2010 Abstract Consider a nonlinear ill-posed operator equation F(u) = y where F is defined on a Banach space X. In this paper we analyze finite dimensional variational regularization, which takes into account operator approximations and noisy data.
+As shown in the literature, depending on the setting, convergence of the regularized solutions of the finite dimensional problems can be with respect to the strong, or just a weak topology.
+In this paper our contribution is twofold.
+First, we derive convergence rates in terms of Bregman distances in the convex regularization setting under appropriate sourcewise representation of a solution of the equation.
+Secondly, for particular regularization realizations in nonseparable Banach spaces, we discuss finite dimensional approximations of the spaces and the type of convergence, which is needed in the convergence analysis.
+These considerations lay the fundament for efficient numerical implementation.
+In particular, we emphasize on the space X of finite total variation functions and analyze in detail the cases when X is the space of functions of finite bounded deformation and the $L^{\infty}$ -space.
+The latter two settings are of interest in numerous problems arising in optimal control, machine learning and engineering.
+Key words: Ill-posed problem, Regularization, Bregman Distance, Strict Convergence 1 Introduction Let $F : X \to Y$ be a nonlinear operator with domain $\mathcal{D}(F)$ , where X is a Banach space and Y is a Hilbert space.
+We would like to approximate solutions \Dept. of Information & Communication Technologies Universitat Pompeu Fabra C/Tánger 122-140, 08018 Barcelona, Spain, Christiane.Poeschl@univie.ac.at $^\dagger$ Department of Industrial Mathematics, Johannes Kepler University, Altenbergerstraße 69, A-4040 Linz, Austria, elena.resmerita@jku.at &lt;sup>‡Computational Science Center, University of Vienna, Nordbergstraße 15, A-1090 Vienna, Austria and Radon Institute of Computational and Applied Mathematics, Altenbergerstraße 69, A-4040 Linz, Austria otmar.scherzer@univie.ac.at of the ill-posed equation $$F(u) = y \tag{1}$$ via variational regularization.

-7. For every $u \in X$, there exists some $u_n \in X_n$ such that $d(u_n, u) \to 0$ as $n \to \infty$.
+7. For every $u \in X$ , there exists some $u_n \in X_n$ such that $d(u_n, u) \to 0$ as $n \to \infty$ .
 2.2 Well-posedness of the discretized problem We emphasize again one of the main ideas in this work: When discretizing a nonseparable Banach space, one could work with topologies which are weaker than the original norm topology and which might be more natural than the latter.
 A well-posedness result for problem (7) can be stated now in this theoretical setting.
 Proposition 2.3.
 Let $m, n \in \mathbb{N}$ and $\alpha, \delta > 0$ be fixed.
 Moreover, let assumptions 2.2 and (6), (3) be satisfied.
-Then, for every $y^{\delta} \in Y$, there exists at least one minimizer u of (7).
+Then, for every $y^{\delta} \in Y$ , there exists at least one minimizer u of (7).